 Dark chocolate has also been shown to have tremendous health benefits.
 It’s full of anti-oxidants, which help the body defend against aging, tissue damage, inflammation and diseases such as cancer and heart disease.
 Studies have also linked chocolate consumption to lower blood pressure, reduced risk of strokes, lower (bad) LDL cholesterol and increased (good) HDL cholesterol.
 Recent studies have also shown that regular consumption of chocolate was consistently associated with a reduced body mass index (BMI), compared with occasional consumption!

 So, with more than enough reason to enjoy these guilt-free treats, here’s the recipe for you to enjoy this Halloween – and all year long! 🙂

 1 cup (100g) ground almonds (+/- a bit more if dough is too soft)

 1 medium size sweet potato (~300 grams raw weight)

 Generous pinch of sea salt

 250g dark chocolate chips

 Melt the dark chocolate chips in the microwave or in a small pot over a low heat.
 Make sure not to let it burn!
+Once melted, add ½ Tbsp. coconut oil.
+Mix well to make a smooth icing.
 Remove the cookies from the freezer and dip each one into dark chocolate to cover fully.
 Place them back in the freezer for another 20-30 minutes, until the chocolate is completely firm.
 Use additional melted chocolate in a piping bag or ziplock bag with a corner snipped off to decorate with a “spider-web” pattern.
 Eat and enjoy!! 🙂